 Egg Noodles vs Pasta

-Egg noodles are thin strips of elongated unleavened dough, with eggs or egg yolks, and are usually cooked in boiling water or oil.
-These are the type of noodles most commonly used in Asian dishes, like chow mein, and they come in different forms, some spaghetti-like, others flat.
+Egg noodles are thin strips of elongated unleavened dough incorporated with eggs or egg yolks, that are usually cooked in boiling water or oil.
+These are the type of noodles most commonly used in Asian dishes such as chow mein, and they come in different forms as well.
+Some egg noodles are spaghetti-like while others may be flat and wide.
 Egg noodles are typically made fresh or dried, with fresh noodles needing to be used within a couple of days.

-Pasta and egg noodles are made similarly, but eggs are added to egg noodles to give them a rich flavor, color and texture.
-Though pasta and egg noodles are generally cooked through boiling, egg noodles can also be fried until crispy.
-Pasta also refers to Italian cuisine while egg noodles are used in Asian cuisine.
-While egg noodles are a specific type of noodles, pasta is a term for various products that include spaghetti, macaroni and lasagna.
+Although pasta and egg noodles are made similarly, eggs are added to egg noodles to give them a rich flavour, colour and texture while pasta typically does not include any eggs.
+Though pasta and egg noodles are cooked through boiling, egg noodles can also be fried until crispy.
+Pasta is a staple in Italian cuisine while egg noodles are used in Asian cuisine.
+While egg noodles are a specific type of noodles, pasta is a term used for various products that include spaghetti, macaroni and lasagna.
 Pasta and egg noodles are considered to be one of mankind’s oldest foods with egg noodles originating in China.
 Pasta, on the other hand, has no specific origin and has been present in Italian, Arabian and African cultures.

-• Although pasta and egg noodles are similarly made, eggs have been added to egg noodles to give them that rich flavor, color and texture.
+• Although pasta and egg noodles are made in a similar manner, eggs have been added to egg noodles to give them that rich flavor, color and texture.

 • Pasta is primarily Italian and egg noodles are Chinese.
 They have been a staple food in both cultures from centuries.

-• While egg noodles have other shapes, flat egg noodles for example, pasta on the other hand has various shapes and types.
+• While egg noodles are limited in terms of shape and size, pasta comes in various shapes and types.
 Spaghetti, angel hair, fettuccini, lasagna and macaroni are only examples of the different types and shapes of pasta.

 No related posts.